GangplankSparrow/sobafire.com-Sources/README.md

 sobafire.com-Sources
 ====================

-> This is an old, untested project which I coded for educational purposes.
+> Sobafire is an old, untested project which I coded just for educational purposes.
 Development started during 2011 and ended early 2012.
 It doesn't support features like coding standards, autoloading, Composer, PDO or ORM tools (relies on prepared mysql_* queries, which is bad.) and there are alot of mistakes I did which I no longer do.
 It was a project which never supposed to be open sourced.
 I put it here just for reference purposes.
 Use it on your own risk.

 **Introduction**